MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/quality-fundamentals.md

 ## Device I/O and environment

 Start the Quality Fundamentals app on HoloLens.
 The app's homepage appears, and select **Device I/O and Environment**.
-We will explore how the HoloLens sensors and the surrounding environment will affect spatial mapping, tracking and the placement of holograms.
+We will explore how the HoloLens sensors and the surrounding environment can affect spatial mapping, tracking and the placement of holograms.

 ### Surfaces